 , Adherent Sael, is to follow the orders and remain here until I return.
 Do not over-estimate your importance.
 The only reason you are down there and not in my laboratory is because I do not want to raise any unnecessary questions where I am going next.
 I cannot let something as insignificant as you to ruin my plans."
 By now, Officer Blaic had moved away from him and Ignitus pretended that he could not hear what was being said.
 "Embrace this identity I have given you and pray to the Emperor that the xenos have left something behind in you that is worth keeping you alive."

 Sael had been considering his plight ever since the incident.
 He weighed his options carefully throughout the six month journey.
 He would ask himself every single cycle if he should quietly follow the Inquisitor's instructions to the end and hope for mercy?
 Or should he make a run for his freedom after she leaves him on Novares.

 While the Sword of Damnation

 held Novares' orbit, Sael would stare at the ashen world for hours from the observation deck.
 Questions surging through his mind.
 Every escape scenario lead to a certain capture or death courtesy the homing beacon Friia had had inserted in his body.
-Out of the plethora of feelings Sael had discovered by far the most potent was 'Fear'.
-The fear of death and until this point fear had forced Sael to lean towards the former option.
+Out of the plethora of feelings Sael had discovered after his bout with the Kabal, by far the most potent of them was 'Fear'.
+The fear of death.
+Until this point fear had forced Sael to lean towards the former option.
 Hope and mercy.
-But listening to the Inquisitor's words and the pure execrable contempt in her voice had awoken a feeling in Sael that was more terrifying to him than any death.
-The fear of pain, torture and total helplessness.
-He will die gladly before he feel helpless again.
+But listening to the Inquisitor's words and the pure execrable contempt in her voice for him had awoken a feeling in Sael that was more terrifying to him than any death.
+The fear of pain, torture and complete helplessness.
+He would gladly die before he feels so helpless again.